kgrid-objects/USPSTF-collection/pregnancy-healthy-weight-gain/README.md

 ## Assumptions
 It is assumed that KO services can receive the following as input parameters
-    - age (int): Age of the person.
-    - bmi (float): body mass index
+    - pregnant (bool): Indicated if the person is pregnant.

 ## Knowledge Representation
-The function get_diabetes_screening_classification at diabetes_screening/knowledge.py is the knowledge representation for this recommendation.
+The function get_pregnancy_healthy_weight_gain_recommendation at pregnancy_healthy_weight_gain/knowledge.py is the knowledge representation for this recommendation.

 ## Usage
 ### Activator service